dariiabutorina/OnlineShop/README.md

 (There was also implemented a simple realization with the Storage class, without using JDBC)

+The inner structure was created according to N-Tier architecture and SOLID principles

 RBAC was chosen as the authorization mechanism managed with filters

 Statefull app (loging in -> session with id)